Benjamin Fitzpatrick: Failure of state banks

 The country was plagued by economic depression due to the Panic of 1837.
 Fitzpatrick's predecessor as Governor, Arthur P. Bagby, introduced measures to assist the state banks, but the state legislature rejected most of the measures.
 All of the state banks were closed by Fitzpatrick.

-Vice Presidential nomination
+Vice presidential nomination

 In 1860, Fitzpatrick was nominated for Vice President of the United States by the wing of the Democratic Party that had nominated Stephen A. Douglas of Illinois for president.
 However, he refused the nomination, and Herschel V. Johnson of Georgia was ultimately nominated.
 Fitzpatrick withdrew from the Senate on January 21, 1861, following the secession of his home state.

 Confederacy

 Fitzpatrick did not take a particularly active role in the politics of the Confederacy, although he served as president of the constitutional convention of Alabama in 1865.

+Family

+In 1827, Fitzpatrick married Sarah Terry Elmore, daughter of John Elmore.
+Their marriage resulted in multiple children, Elmore J., Morris, Phillips, James M., and John A., with Sarah dying in 1839.

+Fitzpatrick married his second wife, Aurelia Blassingame, in 1846.
+Only one child of theirs, Benjamin Jr., survived to adulthood.

 Death

-He died on his plantation near Wetumpka, Alabama, on November 21, 1869, aged 67.
+He died on his Oak Grove Plantation near Wetumpka, Alabama, on November 21, 1869, aged 67.